CRM Software 360

 Small Business CRM

-Entellium and Salesforce.com Team Edition and Professional Edition are strong small business solutions and have been adamant competitors in this market space.
-While Salesforce.com is the dominating small business leader, Entellium carefully selects its deals and wins the majority of the competitions it selects.
+Oracle On Demand and Salesforce.com Team Edition and Professional Edition are strong small business solutions and have been adamant competitors in this market space.
+While Salesforce.com is the dominating small business leader, Oracle carefully selects its deals and wins many of the competitions it selects.

 Small Business CRM

-Microsoft CRM Live, also known as Titan, is the new software as a service kid on the block.
-While the CRM hosted solution lacks functionality and maturity, it offers multiple hosted distribution options and has a ready made Microsoft user community willing to sacrifice some expectations in order to take advantage of the Microsoft stack and close Outlook integration.
+Microsoft CRM 2011 is the up and comer software as a service kid on the block.
+The newest release CRM hosted solution gains major functionality and maturity, offers multiple hosted distribution options and has the best global business partner behind it.

 space